 Should I scream again?

 It was doubtful anyone would hear, or even care if they did hear.
-The public housing complex we lived in was known for people yelling all hours of the day and night.
+The low-rent housing complex we lived in was known for people yelling all hours of the day and night.

 There would be no going through the window, either.
 We were three floors up, and the window was one of those old, louvered glass types that just opened out to the brick wall of the next building, two feet away.